Ark1ight/esgi_server_exo/README.md

 To do this exercise, you must read carefully the given documentations and rules.

 ## Rules
-Test
 - Deploy this Node.js application to Render:
-  - Create your service on Render in the Europe region
+  - Create your service on Render in the Europe region test
   - Deploy your project to an online Git repository
   - Link your service to your Git repository
   - Configure properly the service to retrieve dependencies and start your project